The Texas Department of Transportation operates 12 travel information centers for the convenience of the traveling public. See Travel Information.

 For 24-hour highway condition information, call 800-452-9292 or visit drivetexas.org.

-Speeds, caution areas, stops, and directions in the state are marked by more than half a million signs.
+More than 500,000 signs across the state mark speed limits, caution areas, stops, and directions.
 Passing is illegal when there is a continuous yellow stripe on the driver’s side of the center line.
 Center lines are yellow dashed stripes.
 White dashed stripes separate dual lanes of traffic in the same direction.
 Painted or reflective pavement arrows often show approved directions or turns.
 Arrows pointing toward you or red reflectors indicate you are driving the wrong way on a freeway ramp or one-way street.

 Auto Safety Belts and Child Seats

 All people in a passenger vehicle, regardless of age or seating position, are required to wear a seat belt.
 Children up to 8 years old, unless taller than 4 feet 9 inches, must ride in child safety seats.
 Fines may be levied for failure to use safety belts and child safety seats.

 A motor vehicle may not be operated in Texas unless a policy of liability insurance is in effect.
 Evidence of insurance must be furnished when requested by a police officer.

 For more than 35 years, the Don’t mess with Texas® campaign has been reminding motorists to keep our highways litter-free.
 Don’t mess with Texas is a registered service mark and trademark owned by the Texas Department of Transportation. dontmesswithtexas.org